Contents

 Key Takeaways

-The de minimis rule is a useful part of the law that can be utilised to make sure minor matters don’t cause you any trouble.
-When applying the rule to contracts, it’s always advisable to seek the advice of a legal professional.
+The de minimis rule is a valuable legal principle that helps ensure minor matters don’t escalate into significant legal issues.
+When applying the rule to contracts, it is always advisable to seek the guidance of a legal professional.

 To summarise what we’ve discussed:

-• The de minimis rule is a latin term used in law to describe the concept of the law not interfering in matters that are considered insignificant
+- The de minimis rule is a Latin concept that signifies the law does not intervene in matters deemed insignificant.

-• In civil law, it was determined for a matter to be excluded from the de minimis rule it must be proven the consequence was to a material degree
+- In civil law, for a matter to be excluded from the de minimis rule, it must be proven that the consequence was of a material degree.

-• The concept can also be used to place a cap on when a warranty can apply
+- The concept can also be used to cap liability under warranty agreements.

-• Minor copyright infringements can also be protected by the de minimis rule
+- Minor copyright infringements may fall under the de minimis exception.

 If you would like a consultation on the de minimis rule, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.